Project Lesser White-fronted Goose

 The female LWfG incubate her eggs in 25-28 days while the male partner is guarding.
 After the eggs are hatched, both female and male LWfG helps their young throughout the mountain area by foot.
 After a bit more than a month the young LWfG are able to fly and in the turn of the month August- September family groups gather for a joint flight south.
 Families then stick together throughout the entire autumn, winter, and the beginning of spring.
 That way young LWfG learn migration routes and staging sites from their parents.

 In the end of March, the first reports of sighted LWfG in Skåne, south of Sweden usually occurs.
-Depending on the weather they can then choose to stay in the south a couple of weeks before continuing their journey further north.
+In the beginning of April, you usually find LWfG in Svartåmynningen in Östergötland.
+How long they stay there before continuing their journey north usually depends on the weather.

-The wild population of Lesser White- fronted Goose (LWfG) in Sweden has steadily been increasing since the population declined in 2012-2013 and this is primarily due to the reinforcement translocations of LWfG that has been done.
+The Swedish population of Lesser White- fronted Goose (LWfG) has steadily been increasing since the population declined in 2012-2013 and this is primarily due to the reinforcement releases of LWfG that has been done.

 Foto: Projekt fjällgås

 A major part of the Swedish LWfG population is today observed and reported at the pre-breeding site in Västerbotten.
 An estimation of the population size is then made with the numbers counted in Västerbotten together with the readings of color rings in other places in Sweden and abroad.
-The Swedish population of LWfG migrates to the southwest and flocks are regularly seen in the southern parts of the country, primarily at Alnön Sundsvall, Hudiksvall, Hjälstaviken (Uppland), Svensksundsviken and Svartåmynningens nature reserve (Östergötland).
+The Swedish population of LWfG migrates to the southwest and flocks are regularly seen in the southern parts of the country, primarily in Hudiksvall, Hjälstaviken (Uppland), and Svartåmynningens nature reserve (Östergötland).

-To do inventory of LWfG is hard work and requires a lot of knowledge and patience from the observer.
+To monitor LWfG in the field is hard work and it requires a lot of knowledge and patience from the observer.
 The Swedish Lesser White-fronted Goose Project is dependent on our devoted volunteers that spend hours of their free time to observe and report LWfG appearing in their local area.
-In 2022 more than 1600 reports of LWfG were registered in Sweden.

 Lesser White-fronted Geese has a strong philopatry and especially females tend to return and breed at the site where they learned to fly.
 The Swedish population of LWfG has only one known breeding site in Sweden.
 This makes the population vulnerable since a site-specific threat then can become a threat to the entire population.
-This is the main reason why the Swedish Lesser White-fronted Goose Project in 2020 began to release captive bred LWfG at a new site in the Swedish Lapland.
-This Pilot project has been running during the years 2020, 2021 and 2022.
-Hopefully this action will help the Swedish population of LWfG in Sweden to reclaim new breeding sites outside the main breeding area.
+This is the main reason why the Swedish Lesser White-fronted Goose Project in 2020 started up a new pilot project which aims to establish a new breeding population in a different geographic area in the Swedish mountains.
+Hopefully this action will help the Swedish population of LWfG to reclaim new breeding sites outside the main breeding area.

 Project LWfG wants to act against as many threats towards the LWfG population as possible.
 During the years that Project LWfG have been active some threats has been averted while others has increased.